ychen595/MSiA_400_G12/README.md

 - Do EDA on aggregated data.
 - Rerun the current model using the aggregated data.
 - Try alternative models for our problem.

+### Nov 27th - Dec 2nd

+**What we've done this week:**
+- Upgrade EDA on original data
+- Do EDA on aggregated data
+- Re-run gradient boosting machine model for aggrregated data.
+- Trye alternative models such as FB Prophet and VAR.
+Performance is not really good.
+- The toy model has r square of 0.49 and RMSE of 17.1995 for testing on data after 2005-07-01.
+- Start investigating the ROI

+**What we're going to do the next week (Dec 5th - Dec 9th)**
+- Finish Modelling
+- Finish ROI
+- Write report and presentation.